The terminal, the console and the shell - what are they?

 The Almquist shell (ash) is a lightweight Unix shell originally written by Kenneth Almquist in the late 1980s.
 Initially a clone of the System V.4 variant of the Bourne shell, it replaced the original Bourne shell in the BSD versions of Unix released in the early 1990s.

-In 1997 Herbert Xu ported ash from NetBSD to Debian Linux.
+In 1997 Herbert Xu ported ash from NetBSD to Debian.
 In September 2002, with release 0.4.1, this port was renamed to DASH (Debian Almquist shell).
 Xu's main priorities are POSIX conformance and slim implementation.

 Like its predecessor, DASH implements support for neither Internationalization and localization nor multi-byte character encoding (both required in POSIX).
 Line editing and history support based on GNU Readline is optional.